Please read all information carefully before submitting an appeal.

 - Extended periods of physical or mental illness of the student's immediate family member (including hospitalization) who is dependent upon the student for support - documented by physician's statement or other medical support on official letterhead.
 NO medical records!

 - Death of a student's immediate family member.
-"Immediate family" is defined as parents, spouse, children, brother, or sister (either blood or by marriage) - with certified copy of death certificate.
+"Immediate family" is defined as parent(s), spouse, child(ren), brother, or sister (either by blood or by marriage) - with certified copy of death certificate and documentation verifying relationship to the student.

 - Mandatory job transfers - documented by employer on official letterhead.

-- Changes in employment schedule or military deployment - documented by employer or commanding officer on official letterhead.
+- Involuntary changes in employment schedule or military deployment - documented by employer or commanding officer on official letterhead.

 - Error in academic advising resulting in inappropriate course enrollment-substantiated by advisor or other appropriate University personnel on official letterhead.